abreen/tada/content/index.md

 description: A testing page for <%= site.fullCourseName %>.
 published: 2025-09-05

-Here's an example index page.
+Here's an example index page.[^1] This one was written using Markdown.
+However you can write in "raw" HTML, [see this page](html.html).

 A code block: